jekelija/lotrdndwiki/content/Factions/Preservationists/Preservationists.md

 ## Overview

-**Creed:** _Magic must endure; the Chain must be guarded, not used._
+**Creed:** _Magic must endure; the Crown must be guarded, not used._
 **Hidden Vice:** _Pride disguised as stewardship — “We know better than fate.”_

 The Preservationists see themselves as custodians of what remains of Middle-earth’s waning magic.
-They believe that if the **Chain of Power** is destroyed, all enchantment will vanish forever — the final fading of the world.
+They believe that if the **Crown of Power** is destroyed, all enchantment will vanish forever — the final fading of the world.

 Where others see relics, they see living memory.
 Their members are historians, hermits, archivists, and reclusive mages who seek to **preserve** magic through secrecy and guardianship.